dikioth/autoROS/README.md

 - catkin_tools

 # Tips:
+- Work on ubuntu!
 - If you get ERROR: cannot launch node of type [<some-file>.py]: can't locate node [<some-file>.py] in package [<some-pkg>] you probably need to make the file executable by calling chmod +x name_of_file.py
 - If you want to connect the the ros server in the RPI from your computer you need to export/set the ROS_MASTER_URI in the terminal as following:
   - WINDOWS: `set ROS_MASTER_URI=http://<your-robot-address>:<your-robot-port>`
   - UBUNTU: `export ROS_MASTER_URI=http://<your-robot-address>:<your-robot-port>`

+- Samba user must match the rpi user.
+In this case the user is 'ubuntu'.
+- source in bashrc